Cheryl Williams Dip. Couns. MBACP

 67-69 Widmore Road

-Working from an integrative approach, I combine person centred therapy, psychodynamic theory and Cognitive Behavioural Therapy (CBT) to tailor the therapeutic process to your needs.
-If required, I can work solely within any of these therapies.
+Working from a holistic perspective, I integrate person-centred therapy, psychodynamic theory and Cognitive Behavioural Therapy (CBT), tailoring the therapeutic process to your individual needs.
+If appropriate, I can work solely within any of these therapies.

 I believe the therapeutic relationship is fundamental to facilitating positive change and I offer a professional, empathic, confidential and nonjudgmental environment.
 In this safe space we can explore aspects of your life, thoughts, feelings and behaviour openly and freely.